Navigating inheritance tax in Spain for Non-residents can be complex.

 Read on to discover how to minimise your tax burden and ensure a smooth transfer of inherited wealth.

-For non-residents with ties to Spain, understanding Spanish Inheritance Tax, known as Impuesto sobre Sucesiones y Donaciones (ISD), is not just a legal obligation but a crucial step towards effective financial planning.
+For non-residents with ties to Spain, understanding Spanish Inheritance Tax, known locally as Impuesto sobre Sucesiones y Donaciones (ISD), is not just a legal obligation; it is a critical step towards effective financial planning and asset protection.

-While Private Client Consultancy offers extensive resources on Spanish IHT in general, this comprehensive guide is specifically tailored to address the unique circumstances and considerations for non-residents inheriting assets in Spain.
+While Private Client Consultancy offers extensive resources on international wealth management, this comprehensive guide is specifically tailored to address the unique circumstances, regional variations, and legal obligations for non-residents inheriting Spanish assets in 2026.

 Spanish Inheritance Tax is a progressive tax levied on the acquisition of inherited assets following a death, as well as on proceeds from life insurance policies.